chazzofalf/picascii/Readme.md

 ```

 You should see `/Users/Liv/Documents/picascii/.venv/bin/python`.
 If you do, then all is well.
 Phew!
 If not, then check your steps!
 12. Now make sure everything is truly updated.
-The venv creation step should have already done that but it is always good to be sure.
+The virtual environment (venv) creation step should have already done that but it is always good to be sure.
 Do the following and be patient on each of the steps:

 Bash: